OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 The script requires the following inputs:

-- `$projectNames`: The *old* project name that contains the current project variables along with the *new* name of the project you'd like to create the variable templates for.
+- `$projectNames`: The *old* project name that contains the current project variables along with the *new* name of the project you'd like to create the variable templates for
-- `$$newEnvironmentNames`: A list of environment names used to scope project variables and template variables per tenant.
+- `$$newEnvironmentNames`: A list of environment names used to scope project variables and template variables per tenant
-- `$spaceName`: The Octopus space name that contains the project(s).
+- `$spaceName`: The Octopus space name that contains the project(s)

 A list of the project variables from the specified *old project* is retrieved.
 The script then loops through each variable and each environment scope the variable has.